Coderah/cogni-blocks/README.md

 Positioning within the game's data uses simple grid cell values.
 The size of each grid block is determined by the rendering, which simplifies collision and movement calculations.

+Moves are made utilizing a queue of `isMoveSignal` entities.
+Every voice response creates a new one. the movement system pulls the oldest off the stack every 50 ms.

 # Rendering

 HTML and CSS are used for all rendering.
 I use a background gradient technique to render the background grid.
 This gradient is composited by modern browsers and, because it's static, renders very efficiently.